Mount Song — Grand Geopark and The Centre of Heaven and Earth

 The highest peak of Mount Song is 1512 meters.

 The most ancient building there dates back to nearly 2000 years ago.

 Ancient Taishi Que Built in the year 118, Photo by Wujiaofeng.

-Why Mount Song Was Believed as the Centre of Heaven and Earth in Ancient China?
+Why Was Mount Song Believed to Be the Center of Heaven and Earth in Ancient China?

-Ji Dan, younger brother of the King Wu of Zhou, one of the important founders of the Zhou Dynasty (1046 BC — 256 BC), believed the area of Mount Song was the center of the earth and built an observatory to measure the sun's shadow.
+Ji Dan, younger brother of King Wu of Zhou, one of the important founders of the Zhou Dynasty (1046 BC — 256 BC), believed the area of Mount Song was the center of the earth and built an observatory to measure the sun's shadow.

 Based on his measurements, the Zhou Dynasty built their new capital city nearby.

-His observatory had been used by successive dynasties and was rebuilt in the year 723 using stone.
+His observatory was used by successive dynasties and was rebuilt in 723 using stone.

-Centuries later, great scientist Guo Shoujing built another advanced, more accurate astronomical observatory from 1276 to 1279, next to the old one.
+Centuries later, great scientist Guo Shoujing built another advanced, more accurate astronomical observatory from 1276 to 1279, right next to the old one.

-Throughout history, this area had been believed as the Centre of Heaven and Earth for thousands of years.
+This area has been believed to be the Centre of Heaven and Earth for thousands of years.

 Ancient Astronomical Observatory Built by Guo Shoujing.

 Many kings and emperors had visited and held grand rites to worship Mount Song.

-It is a holy place for Taoism, Buddhism, and Confucianism, and has ancient buildings of all these three.
+It is a holy place for Taoism, Buddhism, and Confucianism and has ancient buildings of all three.